 Hailing from the Northern state of Uttar Pradesh, Kalanamak rice is appreciated for its unique flavor and is commonly used to prepare traditional dishes and desserts.

 Red rice, grown in the Northeastern states like Assam and Manipur, gets its vibrant hue from anthocyanin antioxidants.
-Besides its health benefits, it imparts a delightful nutty flavor to dishes.
+It imparts a delightful nutty flavor to dishes.

 Kerala Matta Rice